 OK – now you’ve got a DJing goal that you’re excited about, you have half an idea of how you’ll achieve it and how long it’ll take, and you’ve broken it down in to an exciting plan in your calendar.
 You’ve even got approval from those who matter in your life.

-If you’ve ever planned a diet, or an exercise regime, this feeling will be familiar to you: Day one.
-Time to put into action what we’ve committed to.
+If you’ve ever planned a diet, or an exercise regimen, this feeling will be familiar to you.
+Day one: Time to put into action what we’ve committed to.
 So let’s look at how to make sure we stick to our plan…

 Step Three: Do The Work

 Buying new DJ gear makes us feel like we are DJs, but it isn’t doing the work.
 Dreaming about playing gigs makes us feel like we are DJs, but it isn’t doing the work.
 Talking about it to friends makes us feel like we are DJs, but it isn’t doing the work.

 The only way we will get closer to our DJ dreams is by actually doing what we already know by this stage is what we should be doing in order to progress.
 And that’s what the third of our four steps is about.

 Because you’ve already done the planning, you’ll find this much easier than just trying to somehow remember to find time to “do a bit of DJing”.
 You won’t be worrying about what to do, as your work is clearly marked in your calendar.
 You’re just going to do what you said you’d do.

 But that doesn’t mean there aren’t little tricks and hacks that’ll make it easier for you.
 Here are a few that work time and again for us and our students:

 i.
 Have a dedicated DJ area that you never have to “break down”

 Not everyone has this luxury, but if you can – do it.
 Just throw a cloth or sheet over your gear when you’re not using it.
 Wire it all in to one socket, so the flick of a single switch powers everything up.
 And don’t hide it away – have it in the room where you spend the most time!